seraphinush-gaming/rk9-helper/README.md

 ## Info
 - Initially made to make dismantling device easier
-- Cannot use party chat and notice chat together
+- Cannot use party chat and notice chat together, adjusts automatically
 - WARNING : `rk lobby` may cause client to disconnect
 - WARNING : `rk boss num` may cause lobby teleportals to bug and/or client to disconnect